docupotamus/docupotamus/site/docs/presets/preset-classic.md

 We ❤️ Docusaurus.

-The presets are fully backward-compatible because Docupotamus `preset-classic` is implemented as just a thin convenience wrapper.
+The two presets are fully backward-compatible because Docupotamus `preset-classic` is implemented as just a thin convenience wrapper.
 It strictly only extends Docusaurus `preset-classic`.

 Therefore, the Docupotamus preset includes all bundled plugins and themes you're used to.
 See [here](https://docusaurus.io/docs/using-plugins#docusauruspreset-classic)